hallaai/nearestneighbor/README.md

 # Description

-Finding the best point in multidimentional space for a new point. <br>
+Finding the best element in multidimentional space for a new elemtnt.
+New element must have all properties. <br>
 Metrics which is used is K-means. <br>
 Ideally addresses in multidimentional space should be normalized. <br>